 During the 50s, Ivo’s professional career as a musician began to blossom.
 He started performing on the terrace of the famous Hotel Kvarner in Opatija.
 Ivo frequently traveled between Zagreb and Opatija due to his many performances.

 The city of Opatija had a huge role in his career.
 He sang in Opatija regularly over the course of 30 years.
 His performances on the terrace of Hotel Kvarner became one of his trademarks.

-In 1958, Ivo recorded a song called “Morgen” composed by Swiss composer Peter Moesser.
-Ivo likely wasn’t expecting to achieve international popularity with this tune, but that is what he got.
-Morgen was the first song written in German language to be listed on the Billboard charts in the United States.
+In 1958, Ivo recorded a song called Morgen, composed by Swiss composer Peter Moesser.
+Ivo likely was not expecting to achieve international popularity with this tune, but that is what he got.
+Morgen was the first song written in the German language to be listed on the Billboard charts in the United States.

 Ivo Robić reached the pinnacle of his career during the 1960s.
 He recorded more than 30 singles in Croatia, more than 15 records in Germany, and more than 10 in Czechoslovakia.
 He was also made honorary president of the Hrvatska glazbena unija (Croatian Music Union).

 Among the many prestigious awards that Ivo earned for his music, the most important ones are Porin za životno djelo (Porin for life’s work) and Josip Štolcer Slavenski music award for music art.

 Although he mostly performed his own songs, he also recomposed many popular musical hits from movies.
 The most popular examples are Mama Juanita (Mother Juanita) from the movie Jedan dan života (One day of life) and S pjesmom u srcu (With a song in a heart) from the film Mladić s trubom (A young man with the trumpet).